 In most cases, you’ll probably find that the ‘related terms’ is the best option.

-So going back to our pianos example, let’s take a look at what Ahrefs is showing us in its ‘related terms’ report.
+So, going back to our piano example, let’s take a look at what Ahrefs is showing us in its ‘related terms’ report.

 But rather than scroll through all of these suggestions, we can ask Ahrefs to surface the best ones for our needs.

 To do this, we need to use its keyword suggestion filters.
 You’ll find these at the top of the page.

 There are quite a lot of these available, but for this demo, I’m going to focus on two of them: keyword difficulty and global volume.

 I want Ahrefs to only show me keywords that are quite easy to rank for, so I’m going to filter my keyword score so that it only shows me keywords with a difficulty score of between 0 and 10.